ChandradithyaJ/chimplequiz/README.md

   - In single player mode, your results are displayed and you can go back to the home page.
 You can always view your results in the history section.
  - ### Multiplayer Leaderboard
    - If you're playing multiplayer, only the results of people who have finished the game are displayed.
 You can return to the home page.
 Your results can always be viewed in the history section.

+## See your History
+Click on the history button to view your results in past quizzes.
+If you didn't take any quizzes, you can start right away!